volodya-lombrozo/newsman/README.md

 ```
 newsman --help
 ```
-Annd you should see a welcome message from newsman.
+And you should see a welcome message from newsman.

+## Examples

+You can find examples of generated reports [here](https://github.com/volodya-lombrozo/newsman/tree/gh-pages)